 Double-Head Cent.
 Well detailed chocolate brown surfaces.

 Silver Shilling.
 Struck briefly in England by Cecil Calvert before production was stopped by the English government which didn't allow the export of precious metals to the colonies.
 Calvert, the second Lord Baltimore, was arrested in October of 1659.
 This is a very pleasing Large Bust shilling that is well detailed with nice dove-gray surfaces.
 Only 30 or so examples have been graded at PCGS in all grades.

 Plain Edge.
-Sharply struck with glossy iridescent brown surfaces and delicate lavender and rose hues.
+Sharply struck with nice glossy brown surfaces.

-Halfpenny.
-Very nearly mint state with glossy medium brown surfaces.
+Plain Edge.
+Attractive and nearly mint state with medium brown surfaces.

 Halfpenny.
 Strong detail with lustrous medium brown surfaces.
 The obverse portrait is very strong and all the reverse details, including the often weak harp, are bold.

 CAC.
 3 Pence.
 Struck by Annapolis silversmith, John Chalmers.
 He also made sixpence and shillings to provide much needed change for commerce to replace the Spanish 'bits' that circulated in the Maryland colony and in its early days as a state.
 This is a beautiful original coin with a pewter-blue patina and considerable mint luster.
-Very scarce with only 15 pieces graded in all grades at PCGS.
+Very scarce with less than 20 pieces graded in all grades at PCGS.
 Ex: Newman.

 CAC.
 Shilling.
 Short Worm.
 High R-4.
 Attractive light gray surfaces that are surprisingly problem-free.
 Quite attractive and desirable.